 Rule number one: Having three backup copies

-Having at least three copies of your data (one live + two backups) provides manufacturers an increased success rate of being able to recover.
+Having at least three copies of your data (one live + two backups) increases manufacturers’ recovery rate.
 Included with having a higher success rate of being able to recover, having three copies of your data provides reassurance during the chance of a loss event, such as a fire, ransomware attack, data corruption, or accidental deletion, that at least one copy of business data is not affected.
-Several of these events often result in at least one copy of your data being destroyed.
+Several of these events often destroy at least one copy of your data.